-- the Class I directors are Lan Bo Chen, Ph.D. and William S. Reardon, C.P.A., and their terms will expire at the annual meeting of stockholders to be held in 2011; - the Class II directors are Keith R. Gollust and Robert N. Wilson, and their terms expire at the upcoming annual meeting; and - the Class III directors are Safi R. Bahcall, Ph.D. and Bruce Kovner, and their terms will expire at the annual meeting of stockholders to be held in 2010.
+- the Class I directors are Lan Bo Chen, Ph.D. and William S. Reardon, C.P.A., and their terms will expire at the annual meeting of stockholders to be held in 2011; - the Class II directors are Keith R. Gollust and Robert N. Wilson, and their terms will expire at the annual meeting of stockholders to be held in 2012; and - the Class III directors are Safi R. Bahcall, Ph.D. and Bruce Kovner, and their terms expire at the upcoming annual meeting.

-On February 25, 2009, our Board of Directors accepted the recommendation of the Nominating and Governance Committee and voted to nominate Keith R. Gollust and Robert N. Wilson for election at the annual meeting for a term of three years to serve until the 2012 annual meeting of stockholders, and until their respective successors have been elected and qualified.
+On February 2, 2010, our Board of Directors accepted the recommendation of the Nominating and Governance Committee and voted to nominate Safi R. Bahcall, Ph.D. and Bruce Kovner for election at the annual meeting for a term of three years to serve until the 2013 annual meeting of stockholders, and until their respective successors have been elected and qualified.